 Waging Peace in Colombia

-BOGOTÁ – Colombians are close to bringing to an end the oldest and only remaining armed conflict in the Western Hemisphere.
-After more than five years of negotiations with the FARC (Revolutionary Armed Forces of Colombia), we can say that we have reached an irreversible phase that will put an end to more than 50 years of a cruel and costly war.
+BOGOTÁ – Colombians are close to ending the oldest and only remaining armed conflict in the Western Hemisphere.
+After more than five years of negotiations with the Revolutionary Armed Forces of Colombia (FARC), we can say that we have reached an irreversible phase in a process that will put an end to more than 50 years of a cruel and costly war.

 Above all, this has been a well-planned and carefully executed process that began when we achieved certain conditions.
 First, we had to change the correlation of military forces in favor of the Colombian state.
 Second, we had to convince the FARC’s leaders that it was in their own personal interest to enter serious negotiations and that they would never achieve their objectives through violence and guerrilla warfare.

 Project Syndicate celebrates its 25th anniversary with PS 25, a collection of our hardest-hitting commentaries so far.

 To continue reading, log in or register now.

 Get unlimited access to all PS premium content, including in-depth commentaries, book reviews, exclusive interviews, On Point, the Big Picture, the PS Archive, and our annual year-ahead magazine.
 Subscribe Now.